 Social Networks in Detail

-You can adjust your Twitter data protection settings independently in your user account.
-To do this, click on the following link and log into: https://twitter.com/personalization
+You can independently adjust your X data protection settings in your user account.
+To do so, click on the following link and log in: twitter.com/personalization.

 Your Contact Options or Your Visit